Waste management

 Other successful measures we have taken include:

-- The introduction of food waste bins in our residences has resulted in a 60 per cent additional food waste being separated and composted.
+• The introduction of food waste bins in our residences has resulted in 60 per cent of additional food waste being separated and composted.

 What's next?

-Our long-term goal is to have all staff, students and visitors using a reusable cup or bottle at our refill points.
-To make it easier to do so, we have installed 11 additional refill points on campus in March 2020.
+Our long-term goal is to have all staff, students and visitors use a reusable cup or bottle at our refill points.
+To make it easier to do so, the university offers 106 refill points around campus, allowing staff, students and visitors to refill their bottles.

 Governance

-Progress on waste management is reported quarterly at our Catering and Waste Working Group.
-To find out more about our various working groups, visit our governance page.
+Progress on waste management is reported quarterly by Environmental Sustainability Steering Group.
+To find out more about our various working groups, visit our governance page